-Over the past decade, we have dramatically enhanced our understanding of child development and the impact that children’s health and well-being has on the strength of our families, communities and nations.
-Thanks to the generosity of private philanthropy, we have also seen remarkable progress in the ways in which we care for our children — from groundbreaking treatments for chronic diseases and technologies that save babies born prematurely, to improved school nutrition and mental health policies.
+Over the past decade, society has dramatically enhanced its understanding of child development and the impact that children’s health and well-being has on the strength of families, communities and nations.
+Thanks to the generosity of private philanthropy, there has been remarkable progress in the ways in which children are cared for — from groundbreaking treatments for chronic diseases and technologies that save babies born prematurely, to improved school nutrition and mental health policies.

 However, children are still facing daunting challenges.
-For example, childhood obesity rates have tripled over the last three decades; 60 percent of children in the US start kindergarten without the language, math and social-emotional skills needed to thrive; and approximately 4,600 youth between the ages of 10 and 24 commit suicide each year in the US, while 157,000 receive medical care for self-inflicted injuries.
-But despite these growing needs and shocking statistics, our investments in children’s health and well-being are severely lacking.
-We are failing our children, and as a result, the well-being of all generations is suffering.
+For example, childhood obesity rates have tripled over the last three decades; 60 percent of U.S. children start kindergarten without the language, math and social-emotional skills needed to thrive; and approximately 4,600 U.S. youth between the ages of 10 and 24 commit suicide each year, while 157,000 receive medical care for self-inflicted injuries.
+But despite these growing needs and shocking statistics, investments in children’s health and well-being are severely lacking.
+Society is failing its children, and as a result, the well-being of all generations is suffering.

-Now more than ever, we have a profound opportunity and responsibility to come together to make child health and well-being our priority, articulating and advancing a “children-first” agenda.
+Now more than ever, there is a profound opportunity and responsibility to come together to make child health and well-being a priority, articulating and advancing a “children-first” agenda.

 Throughout the three days, a series of overarching questions will be used to help map out a strategy for advancing the overall well-being of infants, children and youth:

 - Societal Choice: How can we change societal attitudes about the need to invest in children and children’s health?
 Are there opportunities ahead for advancing the norm that a children-first agenda is imperative?

-- Public Policy: What are the key gaps in public policies affecting the health and well-being of children in the US, Canada and elsewhere, and how can we effectively advocate on the community, state, federal and global levels on behalf of children?
+- Public Policy: What are the key gaps in public policies affecting the health and well-being of children in the United States, Canada and elsewhere, and how can we effectively advocate on the community, state, federal and global levels on behalf of children?